2025 Malaysian judicial appointment controversy: Appointment and swearing in

 On the midnight of 18 July, in a twist of event, the chief registrar of the Federal Court announced that Wan Ahmad Farid Wan Salleh will be appointed as the new Chief Justice of Malaysia, while federal judge Abu Bakar Jais will also be appointed as the new President of the Court of Appeal.
 Azizah Nawawi, a Court of Appeal judge, will take over the post of Chief Judge of Sabah and Sarawak as well once Abdul Rahman Sebli retires on 25 July.
 Terrirudin however was not elevated to any higher post as previously speculated.
 The swearing in ceremony is set to be held at Istana Negara on 28 July 2025.

-A day later, Anwar also revealed the appointment of 14 new High Court judges and 8 new Court of Appeal judges was consented to by the King and the Conference of Rulers on the 16 July meeting, and they will sworn in alongside with the three top judges at Istana Negara on 28 July.
+A day later, Anwar also revealed the appointment of 14 new High Court judges and 8 new Court of Appeal judges was consented to by the King and the Conference of Rulers on the 16 July meeting, and they will sworn in along with the three top judges at Istana Negara on 28 July.
 Anwar claimed that the appointment of the new chief justice has shown that he did not interfere in judicial appointment and Terrirudin was never proposed to the King.
 He also said the allegations of judicial interference were spread by "senior lawyers who are playing politics".

 On 28 July, Wan Ahmad Farid, Abu Bakar Jais, and Azizah Nawawi sworn into their new positions before the King at Istana Negara.
 Six Court of Appeal judges (Note: Following the appointment on 28 July, the Court of Appeal (COA) has reached its constitutional limit of 32 judges.
 However, two existing COA judges will soon retire and make way for two new COA judges, resulting in a total of 8 newly appointed COA judges, corresponding to the number of new COA judges previously announced by Anwar on 19 July.) and 14 High Court judges were sworn in as well.
 After his appointment, Abu Bakar expressed his intention to expand the current eight Court of Appeal panels to ten panels, while Azizah Nawawi who became first female chief judge of Sabah and Sarawak expressed her gratitude over her appointment to the post.